pdt1804/Diary-Website/README.md

-If you want to run this project, let do two things:
+If you want to run this project, let do 2 things:
-- Firstly, Changing the application.resource file to compatible with your host/computer.
+- Firstly, Changing the application.properties in server side file to compatible with your host/computer.
 - Secondly, Running the server side before running the client.